-Cut Copies the selected items to the clipboard and then

-permanently removes the selected items

-Copy Copies the selected items to the clipboard

-Paste Pastes the items from the clipboard into the current trader dialog box is displayed to allow you to create a new item, but the fields of the dialog box are initialized with the values from the selected item.
+Cut Copies the selected items to the clipboard and then permanently removes the selected items Сору Copies the selected items to the clipboard Paste Pastes the items from the clipboard into the current trader Select All Selects all of the items in the item list Clone Creates a clone of the selected item.
+The appropriate dialog box is displayed to allow you to create a new item, but the fields of the dialog box are initialized with the values from the selected item.
+Modify